hww/XiKeyboard/README.md

 mode.Disable(); // Print "Disabled"
 ```

-To get parrent mode use _parentMode_ field and to read keymap use _keyMap_ field.
+To get parrent mode use _parentMode_ field and to read key-map use _keyMap_ field.

 ## Buffer

 Buffer is similar to text input line.
 There is only one current buffer is active for input.
-To create new bufffer.
+To create new buffer.

 ```C#
 var buffer = new Buffer("REPL", "Evaluate LISP command");
 ```

 To activate buffer use _Enable_ method.
-After activation current buffer will be accesible via static property _Buffer.CurrentBuffer_
+After activation current buffer will be accessible via static property _Buffer.CurrentBuffer_

 ```C#
 buffer.Enable();